amphybio/main/README.md

-# Main AmPhyBio repository and [wiki](https://github.com/amphybio/main/wiki)
+# Main AmPhyBio repository and wiki
-General purpose code, scripts, templates, references, tutorials, and so on...

 This repository is meant to centralize **reusable tools and, the most important, knowledge**.
 Anyone in the group can contribute without asking for permission.
 It contains code, documents and [the wiki](https://github.com/amphybio/main/wiki).

 ## Contributing